rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 The team also merged several smaller bug fixes in [#791][gd-791], [#795][gd-795], and [#800][gd-800] and is making steady progress towards version 0.10.0.

-Finally, the team has recently added [third party project][gd-book-projects] section in the book to help promote games, applications, and libraries/tools that are working with godot-rust.
-If you have a project that you would like to be included, please feel free to reach out to our team and we'd be happy to include it.
+Finally, the team has recently added a [third party project][gd-book-projects] section in the book to help promote games, applications, and libraries/tools that are working with godot-rust.
+If you have a project that you would like to be included, please feel free to reach out to the godot-rust team.

 [gd-async]: https://github.com/godot-rust/godot-rust/pull/804
 [gd-async-recipe]: https://github.com/godot-rust/book/pull/44